Basic Instinct: Production

 The screenplay, which was written in the 1980s, sparked a bidding war until it was finally purchased by Carolco Pictures for US$3 million.
 Joe Eszterhas, who had previously been the creative force behind several blockbuster films such as Flashdance (1983) and Jagged Edge (1985), managed to complete the script in just 13 days.
 However, Paul Verhoeven had suggested changes to the script that Eszterhas strongly disagreed with, including a lesbian sex scene that Eszterhas deemed "exploitative".
 With Verhoeven unwilling to budge, Eszterhas and producer Irwin Winkler left the production.

 Gary Goldman was subsequently brought on board to rewrite the script four times at Verhoeven's suggestion.
 However, by the fourth draft, Verhoeven himself acknowledged that his proposals were "undramatic" and "really stupid".
 By the fifth and final draft, the script had returned to Eszterhas' original vision, with only minor tweaks to visuals and dialogue.
 As a result, Eszterhas received sole writing credit for the film.
 In preparation for the car chase scene, Michael Douglas drove up the steps on Kearny Street in San Francisco for four nights by himself.

-The home of Sharon Stone's character, prominently featured in the film, is said to be in Stinson Beach, California, just north of San Francisco.
+The home of Sharon Stone's character Catherine Tramell, prominently featured in the film, is said to be in Stinson Beach, California, just north of San Francisco.
 The scenes were shot at a mansion near Carmel-by-the-Sea, about 120 mi south of San Francisco.
-The property had been previously owned by the late adventurer Steve Fossett and his wife until her death in 2017.
+The property had been previously owned by the late adventurer Steve Fossett and his wife Peggy Viehland until her death in 2017.
 In 2018, the residence was purchased by software engineer Gary Vickers, who combined it into an estate with four adjoining cottages he also owned; he put the entire property on sale the following year for $52.4 million.
 By 2022, the asking price had been lowered to $29.6 million.